zowe/docs-site/docs/user-guide/configure-certificates.md

 ### z/OS key ring-based certificate setup

 Zowe is able to work with certificates held in a **z/OS Key ring**.

 The JCL member `.SZWESAMP(ZWEKRING)` contains security commands to create a SAF key ring.
 By default, this keyring is named `ZoweKeyring`.
 You can use the security commands in this JCL member to generate a Zowe certificate authority (CA) and sign the server certificate with this CA. The JCL contains commands for all three z/OS security managers: RACF, TopSecret, and ACF2.

 There are two ways to configure and submit `ZWEKRING`:

 - Copy the JCL `ZWEKRING` member and customize its values.
 - Customize the `zowe.setup.certificate` section in `zowe.yaml` and use the `zwe init certificate` command.

   You can also use the `zwe init certificate` command to prepare a customized JCL member using `ZWEKRING` as a template.

 A number of key ring scenarios are supported:

 - Creation of a local certificate authority (CA) which is used to sign a locally generated certificate.
 Both the CA and the certificate are placed in the `ZoweKeyring`.
 - Import of an existing certificate already held in z/OS to the `ZoweKeyring` for use by Zowe.
 - Creation of a locally generated certificate and signed by an existing certificate authority.
-The certificatate is placed in the key ring.
+The certificate is placed in the key ring.

 ## Next steps: Creating or importing certificates to Zowe